cncf/velocity/docs/top30_chart_creation.md

 map/urls.csv:438:WP Calypso,developer.wordpress.com/calypso
 ```
 Just add a new repo mapping row for this project in `map/hints.csv`: `Automattic/amp-wp,WP Calypso`
 Do the same for other projects/repos.
-Re-run the analysis tool untill all is fine.
+Re-run the analysis tool until all is fine.
 - For example, after defining some new projects we see "EPFL-SV-cpp-projects" in the top 50.
 This is an educational org that should be skipped.
 Add it to `map/skip.csv` for skipping row: `EPFL-SV-cpp-projects,,`
 - Once You have all URL's defined, added new mapping, you may see a preview of the Top projects on while stopped in `binding.pry`, by typing `all`.
 Now we need to go back to `shells/unlimited_20180701-20190701.sh` and regenerate all non standard data (for projects not on github or requiring special queries on github - for example because of having 0 activity, comments, commits, issues, prs or authors)